 Push the Sky Away (2013)

-Push the Sky Away’s lyrics could easily be dropped into a Rocky IV training montage tune or a Motley Crue songbook.
-But instead, lines like, “Some people say it’s just rock and roll, oh but it gets you right down to your soul,” are half-whispered over a delicate synth drone, and angelic, childlike backing vocals.
+Push the Sky Away’s lyrics seem cheesy on the page, and could easily be dropped into a Rocky IV training montage tune or a Motley Crue songbook.
+But instead, lines like, “Some people say it’s just rock and roll, oh but it gets you right down to your soul,” are half-whispered over a Warren Ellis’s delicate synth drone, and angelic, childlike backing vocals.

 The album closer is one of Cave’s most minimal pieces, and it floats off like a mist – forming a stepping stone to Cave’s follow-up record Skeleton Tree, on which Ellis had an even greater role.